abdulrahman-haroon/abdulrahman-haroon/README.md

 ### Hi there, I'm Abdul Rahman 👋

-## I'm a Software Engineer Student, Developer, and Programming Enthusiast!
+## I'm a Software Engineer, Developer, and Programming Enthusiast!

-- 🔭 I’m currently working on building a bug tracking tool named as Optimus Bug Tracker!
-- 🌐 The website I am working on is https://www.optimusbt.org
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 Goal: Learn more about development in regards to web or app.
 - 📫 How to reach me: abdulrahman.haroonr@gmail.com